Why breastfeed a child until the age of five?

 The World Health Organization agrees that breastfeeding should continue "up to two years of age or beyond".

-But Dr Max Davie, from the Royal College of Paediatrics and Child Health, is prepared to put a limit on it.
+But Dr Max Davie, from the Royal College of Paediatrics and Child Health, says there is limited evidence of additional nutritional benefit beyond the age of two.

 "By the age of two, a child should get all the nutrients required through their diet so there is no additional benefit to breastfeeding over this age."